+Go-Ahead is one of the UK’s leading public transport companies, moving and connecting millions of people each year across their bus and rail network.
 For Go-Ahead, sustainability means operating in a way that ensures it is viable for the long term, and has set out a strategy to become a net zero business by 2045.

 So travellers could see the data on-screen in a simple way, we designed an animated bar chart that adapted to the different page templates across the Go-Ahead site.

-However, we ultimately used governmental calculations to establish the amount in kilograms and design the bar charts in a way that would vary in width depending on how far off they were from one another – whilst also remaining mathematically proportionate.
+The challenge was finding a way to display the width of the bars accurately.
+Originally, the equations we used to calculate the distance resulted in car and train journeys being relative in terms of a percentage against each other.
+However, we used governmental calculations to establish the amount in kilograms and design the bar charts in a way that would vary in width depending on how far off they were from one another – whilst also remaining mathematically proportionate.

-We built the animated bar chart with decreased motion and animation – and in a way that when anything changed on the page, screen readers would detect the change so that users could understand.
+To avoid motion sickness in users, accessibility was taken into account at every stage of the product roadmap.
+We built the animated bar chart with decreased motion and animation, and in a way that when anything changed on the page, screen readers would detect the change so that users could understand.